librenms/librenms/doc/Installation/Installation-(RHEL-CentOS).md

 Set `httpd` to start on system boot.

-**CentOS 6**
+**CentOS 6: **
     chkconfig --levels 235 httpd on

-**CentOS 7**
+**CentOS 7: **
     systemctl enable httpd

 You need to configure snmpd appropriately if you have not already done so.
 An absolute minimal config for snmpd is:

     rocommunity public 127.0.0.1

-Adding the above line to `/etc/snmp/snmpd.conf` and running `service snmpd restart` will activate this config.
+Adding the above line to `/etc/snmp/snmpd.conf` (or backing up the default replacing it entirely) and running `service snmpd restart` will activate this config.

-In `/etc/php.ini`, ensure date.timezone is set to your preferred time zone.
+In `/etc/php.ini`, ensure `date.timezone` is set to your preferred time zone.
 See http://php.net/manual/en/timezones.php for a list of supported timezones.
 Valid examples are: "America/New York", "Australia/Brisbane", "Etc/UTC".
 Please also ensure that `allow_url_fopen` is enabled.
 Other functions needed for LibreNMS include `exec,passthru,shell_exec,escapeshellarg,escapeshellcmd,proc_close,proc_open,popen`.